Vedadiyan/genql/README.md

 ### Default Execution Strategy
 When no strategy is specified, GenQL automatically chooses the SCOPED strategy unless the function is considered by default as an aggregate function in SQL.

+## Immediate Functions
+An immediate functions is a function whose execution type cannot be overriden as it is meant to run and return immediately.

+To define a custom immediate function:

+Implement a function with the following signature:

+    func(query *Query, current Map, functionOptions *FunctionOptions, args []any) (any, error)

+Register the function using the RegisterImmediateFunction helper:

+    genql.RegisterImmediateFunction("myFunction", myFunction)

 ## Backward Navigation
 GenQL by default scopes the subqueries and 'where exists' clauses to the current row that is being processed.
 However, if this is not a desired behavior, backward navigation can be used to change the scope of the selection.
 This can be simply done by using `<-` operator.
 Each time the `<-` operator is used, the current row is navigated one step backward.